 - Download and install Balena Etcher, or an equivalent.
 This assume you are using a Windows PC.

 - Download the Seisberry Image available on my dropbox (Raspbian Buster with various libraries installed, and compiled code, about 8G).
 The latest version, dated August 24 2020 is called “Cotopaxi”.
 It has GPS support and various enhancements, as well as a GUI.
 You may find older/experimental versions in this directory, which should not be used: stay with “Cotopaxi”.

 - With Etcher, burn the Seisberry image to your SD card (needs to be a 16G SD minimum).
 The distribution should expand to your card size on install.
 Put the card in the Raspberry internal bay.

 - Either plug a screen + keyboard + mouse to the Pi OR download and install VNC viewer on your PC and connect the Pi to you network with a network cable.
-Then in VNC viewer log to the host “seisberry”, user: pi, password: seisberry.
+Then in VNC viewer log to the host “seisberry16Hz”, user: pi, password: seisberry.
 If you do not have a proper DHCP server on your network (rare now) you may have to plug a screen to the Pi once, type ifconfig in a terminal, and write down the Pi’s IP.
 Then use that IP in VNC viewer for the Host name.

 - On the Pi: immediately change the password in Start>Raspberry Pi configuration.

-- Update your Operating system.
+- Optional: update your Operating system.
 This may take a while.
 Open a terminal and type:

 - Shut down the Pi when done.

 - Set the jumpers on your AD board as in the picture.

 - Connect the board to the GPIO of the Raspberry, and put the 2 screws and spacers coming with the board.

 - Solder the wires to the geophones.
 I use about 6 inches of wire.
 Geophones are polarized, so the red goes on the + and the black on the -.